ZeroOne3010/yetanotherhueapi/README.md

 any events to the library.
 Instead, one must unfortunately always just poll the statuses of the switches to find out whether any button is pressed.
 This is a limitation of the Philips Hue system itself.

+### Sensors

+You can also use this library to read the states of various sensors in the Hue system.
+The main `Hue` class contains methods for getting temperature sensors, presence sensors (i.e. motion sensors and geofence sensors), daylight sensors, and ambient light sensors.

 Including the library with Maven
 --------------------------------